 FIX: Building high quality email design is a time-consuming and knowledge-based task.
 If you have doubts how to make it beautiful, follow our rules on newsletter design best practices.

-Email service providers, including Omnisend, have ready-made, smart newsletter design templates.
+Email newsletter tools including Omnisend, have ready-made, smart newsletter design templates.
 They are a big help, especially for beginners.

 Mistake #4: Newsletter Timing and Frequency